justhideme/ephemeral-vpn/README.md

 #### Cons

-* It's not "set it and forget it"
+* Is not "set it and forget it"

 * You must re-download the client configuration every time

-* JustHideMe is a single-user system and does not consider scaling at all
+* Is a single-user system and does not consider scaling at all

 #### How is this different from an OpenVPN one-click-app?